Giantcard5/furia-zone/README.md

-# 🖤 FURIA Fan Zone - Technical Documentation
+# 🖤 FURIA Zone - Technical Documentation

 A modern real-time web application developed to connect fans of the **FURIA** esports team.
 It offers a fully interactive experience with live chat, real-time match tracking, and more — all designed to strengthen the FURIA community.